 Moving and Packing Guide

-For your upcoming house move, before yo can start packing stuff, there is some very important preparation and planning required.
-Getting organised is on very important part which cannot be missed.
+For your upcoming house move, before you start packing stuff, there is some very important preparation and planning required.
+Getting organised is one very important part which cannot be missed.

-Do you regularly have trouble finding things when you need them, or are reluctant to throw things out, even when they’re broken? if your home feels a little chaotic , its time to get organised and regain a sense of control before an upcoming relocation or Home Move.
-If you want avoid a chaos and headache after you have moved all your stuff, and want to save on some money charged by Removalists, you must follow the below advise.
+Do you regularly have trouble finding things when you need them, or are reluctant to throw things out, even when they’re broken?.
+If your home feels a little chaotic , its time to get organised and regain a sense of control before an upcoming relocation or Home Move.
+If you want avoid a chaos and headache after you have moved all your stuff, and want to save on moving costs, you must follow the below advise.

 The box Method

 Start going through the house in a systematic way, room by room, or if that seems like an insurmountable task, just clean out one drawer or shelf per session.
 Dump every-thing on the floor, then apply the clutter test to each item, sorting into six boxes as you go.
 Finish one room and then move on to the next.

 - Put away the things you want to keep.

 - Throw away anything that is broken or cannot be fixed, reused, recycled or given away.

 - Get rid of clothes that do not fit, gifts you do not like and will never use, books you do not value and appliances you never use.
 Donate to charity, give them away to friends, or sell them at a garage sale on on eBay.
 Always remember the more stuff you have the higher costs to move.
 Removalists charge by the hour and cost can quickly go up in no time.

 - Set aside items that need repair, but be realistic – will you actually fix it ?.
 Otherwise put it in throw away box.